dksparks/udacity-aws-warehouse/README.md

 #### Insert Query: `artists`

 This query inserts data into the `artists` dimension table that is taken from the `staging_songs` table.
+It uses `SELECT DISTINCT` to ensure that each artist is represented only once.

 Artists may have multiple songs in the `staging_songs` table, so this query uses `SELECT DISTINCT`.